RichardMidnight/pi-safe/README.md

  - See Leepspvideo nice review on youtube:  https://www.youtube.com/watch?v=XP6ycUR9Ih0  -- "Very Impressive", "Makes a nice small image", "Really good all-in-one solution"

  .

-# SETUP

-   1) Install Raspberry PI OS on an SD card that is large enough to hold some SD image-files.
-32GB or 64GB will do.
-This will be your Master SD-card.

-   2) Install Pi-Safe as described below.

-   3) You will need a USB-SD reader for your source SD-card (8GB).

-   4) You will need some SD cards.
-Use as small of an SD-card as you can because the entire card has to be read in before it is shrunk and compressed.
-I have been using Sandisk Industrial 8GB cards.

-   5) Install Raspberry PI OS on a second (8GB) card.

-   6) Boot from the 8GB card, make changes, install other softwaare, change the desktop, whatever.

-   7) To make an image of that 8GB card that you can restore anytime in the future do the following...

-.

 # INSTALL

 In a terminal window, type in

     wget https://raw.githubusercontent.com/RichardMidnight/pi-safe/main/pisafe -O pisafe
     bash pisafe

     Then you can select 'tools' 'install' from the menu to install it into your Raspberry Pi menu

+# SIMPLE SETUP

+  1) You will need a large "Master" SD-card (eg 32GB), a smaller "Source" SD-card (eg 8GB) and a USB-SD-card reader.

+  2) Install Raspberry PI OS on an SD card that is large enough to hold some SD image-files.
+32GB or 64GB will do.
+This is your "Master" SD-card.

+   3) Boot from the "Master" card and install Pi-Safe on it.

+   4) Install Raspberry PI OS or whatever OS you want on the "Source" SD-card.
+Use as small of an SD-card as you can because the entire card is read in before it is shrunk and compressed.
+I have been using Sandisk Industrial 8GB cards.

+   5) Boot from the "Source" card (8GB), make changes, install other softwaare, change the desktop, whatever you want.

+   6) To make an image of the "Source" (8GB) card that you can restore anytime in the future do the following...

-# TO MAKE AN IMAGE FILE
+# USAGE - MAKE AN IMAGE FILE

    1) Boot your Pi with your Master SD-card as above.

-   2) Put your source SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.
+   2) Put your Source SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.

    3) Startup Pi-Safe from the menu.
 Or in a terminal, type in 'pisafe'